Cockroaches are insects. In Alberta, the German cockroach is the most common type. It’s about 1.3 to 1.6 cm (0.5 to 0.6 inches) long.

 read the label and follow the directions and safety precautions.

 If the problem is bad, it’s best to hire a certified pest control professional.
 Do your research and choose one you can trust.

 The professional should be able to tell you what’s causing the pest problem and come up with a plan to get rid of the pest.
+The professional may need to make several visits, and it may take days or even weeks.
 Tell the professional if you have children or pets.
-Several visits may be needed and it may take days or even weeks if the pest problem is really bad.

 If you rent, your landlord must, by law, keep the home pest-free and hire a professional as needed.
 If your landlord doesn’t correct the problem, call Health Link at 811 to register a complaint for a health inspector.